aspose-html/Aspose.HTML-Products/html/net/conversion/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Convert HTML to Word DOC / DOCX File" %}}

-.NET API is capable of HTML to Microsoft Word formats DOC / DOCX conversion.
+.NET API is capable of HTML to Microsoft<sup>&reg;</sup> Word formats DOC / DOCX conversion.
 Developers can use [DocSaveOptions Class](https://apireference.aspose.com/html/net/aspose.html.saving/docsaveoptions) for the word settings.
 Remaining process is almost similar to above cases, that is loading the source file and using Converter.ConvertHTML method.

 {{% blocks/products/pf/feature-page-code h3="C# Code for HTML to Word Conversion" %}}